andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

 Final Thoughts
 **************

 In this tutorial we went over how to set up and run fMRIPrep on a BIDS dataset containing one subject.
 The purpose was to become familiar with how to set up and run fMRIPrep and understand the output.
 If you found this useful and would like to use fMRIPrep on your own data, you will likely want to include additional features in the script or make your own.
-Since this tutorial was an extremely simplified implentation of fMRIPrep, you may encounter issues when running it on your own data.
+Since this tutorial was an extremely simplified implementation of fMRIPrep, you may encounter issues when running it on your own data.
 Fear not, you can post your questions/issues on `NeuroStars <https://neurostars.org>`__ or fMRIPrep’s `github page <https://github.com/poldracklab/fmriprep>`__.

 Additional fMRIPrep Resources
 *****************************